aws/eks-anywhere/designs/cloudstack-multiple-endpoints.md

 currently done in [CAPV](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere/blob/fae6ef88467e608665e2902e2bb0aaeb4cee67ed/docs/identity_management.md#identity-types).
 We will refer to this set of credentials in the CloudstackCluster resource as well so CAPC knows which ones to use.

+The secrets will be mutable following the example set by the VSphere provider - they will be regenerated and applied to the cluster on create and upgrade

 You can find more information about these Cloudstack resources [here](http://docs.cloudstack.apache.org/en/latest/conceptsandterminology/concepts.html#cloudstack-terminology)

 ### `CloudstackDatacenterConfig` Validation